THREE PARTSONGS (GESÄNGE) FOR SIX-VOICE MIXED CHORUS,

 Throughout the song, the pentameter of the poem is usually

-into distinctive five-bar phrases/lines, but four of them are
+translated into distinctive five-bar phrases/lines, but four of

 A section--Stanzas 1-3